 Some of these expressions, particularly ought to, are sometimes included in lists of modal verbs.
 However, they are less common and more conversational than modal verbs.

 Modal verbs show intention, rather than action.
 When used with other verbs in the sentence, they can make your meaning as clear as you want it to be.
-Test your knowledge of modal verbs with an examination of may vs. might.
+Test your knowledge of modal verbs with an examination of may vs. might or maybe vs. may be.
 You can also make sure you’re using can vs. could correctly in your writing and everyday speech.